 If you want to be elite in terms of health, you need to get out of this mindset.
 Living higher is about figuring out what you are prepared to tolerate.
 Are you willing to put up with less than ideal health?
 Or are you the sort of person who gets angry at the idea that you’re accepting less than the best?

 In life, you get what you tolerate.
 If you’re willing to put up with a low quality diet and lifestyle, that’s precisely what will occur.
-It’s only when you put your emotions behind your dietary choices that things really begin to change for good.
+It’s only when you put your emotions behind your dietary choices and start to really put some thought into what it is you are eating (as well as maybe finding out more here about new recipes you could try) that things really begin to change for good.

 Falling In Love With Your Food